crowdin/vscode-crowdin/README.md

 ]
 ```

-Project ID can be found in your project settings page.
+The project ID can be found on your project settings page.

 To generate a new API token in Crowdin, go to your Account Settings.

 ## Setup

-1. Prepare `crowdin.yml` or `crowdin.yaml` configuration file and add it to the needed workspace in Visual Studio Code.
+1. Prepare a `crowdin.yml` or `crowdin.yaml` configuration file and add it to the needed workspace in Visual Studio Code.
-2. Install *Crowdin* plugin using one of the following methods:
+2. Install the *Crowdin* plugin using one of the following methods:
     * open VS Code Extensions (**Ctrl+Shift+X**), search for *Crowdin* and click **Install**

       or